Former Trump aide refusing Mueller subpoena: 'Screw that'

-Washington (CNN)In a defiant CNN interview, former Trump campaign aide Sam Nunberg said Monday he refuses to comply with a grand jury subpoena in the Russia investigation.
+Washington (CNN)In a defiant set of CNN interviews, former Trump campaign aide Sam Nunberg said Monday he refuses to comply with a grand jury subpoena in the Russia investigation.

 "Screw that," Nunberg told CNN's Gloria Borger.
 "Why do I have to go?
 Why?
 For what?"

-But Nunberg said that he is not refusing to comply in order to protect President Donald Trump.
+Nunberg told Borger that he is not refusing to comply in order to protect Trump.

 "No I'm not protecting him, but he didn't do anything," Nunberg said.
 "You know what he did?
 He won the election."

+But Nunberg asserted in the interview shortly afterward with Tapper that he believes special counsel Robert Mueller has "something" on Trump.

+"They know something on him," Nunberg said. "...
+Perhaps I'm wrong, but he did something."

-Nunberg added that he had already sat down with investigators for close to five and a half hours.
+Nunberg added in his interview with Borger that he had already sat down with investigators for close to five and a half hours.

 "I'm not going back in," he said.